arthurafarias/arthur.afarias.org/content/page/about.md

 # Carrer Profile

-Currently finishing Bachelor's degree in Electrical Engineering at [Universidade Federal de Campina Grande](http://ufcg.edu.br/), Brazil.
-Mainly directed to development of embedded systems both hardware and software approaches.
+I am a Brazilian Bachelor in Electrical Engineering currently living in Spain.
+My career profile is based on a strong background in electronics and embedded software.
+Feel free to contact me by phone in [Brazil](+5581986409601) or [Spain](tel:+34651318519) or by [e-mail](mailto:arthur@afarias.org).
+I also have a slack channel.

 # Experiences

-Versatility in development os electronic and embedded systems are the main goals of experience during my carrer.
+Versatility in the development of electronic and embedded systems were the main goals of experience during my career but I also have experience in scientific instrument maintenance.

+## C/C++ programming

+In 2019 I've contributed in an Open Source project called Pistache available at http://pistache.io.
+A complete STL C++11 REST framework for Linux systems.
+In this project, I've solved some memory leaks and some minor issues in the project structure.

+## Schematic Capture and PCB Design

+I have strong knowledge in tools like Autodesk Eagle and Labcenter Electronics Proteus besides of know how to design mixed-signal and medium-frequency circuit-boards.

+## Linux Device Drivers

+In 2018 I worked in Federal University of Campina Grande modifying V4L2 Linux drivers to add support to ADV7604 in a custom i.MX6 platform.

-## Computer Vision Systems using OpenCV and C++
+## Computer Vision Systems using OpenCV

-My current development activities are mainly focused on feature extraction and classification using OpenCV and C++.
-Algorithms as SIFT, SURF and FAST are being currently studied to objet recognition applications.
+In 2018 I was responsible to investigate the application of OpenCV algorithms as SIFT, SURF and FAST in several projects to Federal University of Campina Grande C++.
+The main goal of my bachelor's project was a performance comparison between the methods in a quad-core ARMv7 platform.

 ## IOT Development

-My experience in IOT systems are mainly focused in MQTT and MQTTs over TCP/IP connection using WiFi using Expressif ESP-12e.
+My experience in IOT systems is mainly focused on MQTT and MQTTs over TCP/IP connection using WiFi using Expressif ESP-12e.

+In 2017 I ported the RFM95 Lora Radio Transceiver driver to Texas Instruments TM4C123GXL ARM Cortex M microcontroller.
+The driver was written in C.

-## IP Core desing
+## IP Core design

 Contributed designing a proof of concept parity check port using FPGA, validation using Verilator.